Bob Dylan: 2010–2019: Tempest and continued recordings

 The next volume of Dylan's Bootleg Series revisited his "Born Again" Christian period of 1979 to 1981, described by Rolling Stone as "an intense, wildly controversial time that produced three albums and some of the most confrontational concerts of his long career".
 Reviewing the box set The Bootleg Series Vol. 13: Trouble No More 1979–1981, Jon Pareles wrote: Decades later, what comes through these recordings above all is Mr. Dylan's unmistakable fervor, his sense of mission.
 The studio albums are subdued, even tentative, compared with what the songs became on the road.
 Mr. Dylan's voice is clear, cutting and ever improvisational; working the crowds, he was emphatic, committed, sometimes teasingly combative.
 And the band tears into the music.
-Trouble No More includes a DVD of a film consisting of live footage of Dylan's gospel performances interspersed with sermons delivered by actor Michael Shannon.

-In April 2018, Dylan contributed to the compilation EP Universal Love, a collection of reimagined wedding songs for the LGBT community.
-The songs are intended to function as "wedding anthems for same-sex couples".
-Dylan recorded the 1929 song "She's Funny That Way", changing the gender pronoun to "He's Funny That Way".
-The song was previously recorded by Billie Holiday and Frank Sinatra.
-The New York Times reported that Dylan was launching Heaven's Door, a range of three whiskeys.
-The Times described the venture as "Mr. Dylan's entry into the booming celebrity-branded spirits market, the latest career twist for an artist who has spent five decades confounding expectations".
-Dylan has been involved in the creation and marketing of the range; on September 21, 2020, Dylan resurrected Theme Time Radio Hour with a two-hour special with the theme of "Whiskey".
-In November 2018, Dylan released More Blood, More Tracks as Volume 14 in the Bootleg Series.
-The set comprises all Dylan's recordings for Blood On the Tracks.

 In 2019, Netflix released Rolling Thunder Revue: A Bob Dylan Story by Martin Scorsese, billed as "Part documentary, part concert film, part fever dream".
 The film received positive reviews but aroused controversy because it mixed documentary footage filmed during the Rolling Thunder Revue in the fall of 1975 with fictitious characters and stories.
 Coinciding with the film, the box set The Rolling Thunder Revue: The 1975 Live Recordings, was released by Columbia Records.
 The set comprises five full Dylan performances from the tour and discovered tapes from Dylan's tour rehearsals.
 The box set received an aggregate score of 89 on Metacritic, indicating "universal acclaim".
-The next installment of Dylan's Bootleg Series, Bob Dylan (featuring Johnny Cash) – Travelin' Thru, 1967 – 1969: The Bootleg Series Vol. 15, was released on November 1.
-The set comprises outtakes from Dylan's albums John Wesley Harding and Nashville Skyline, and songs that Dylan recorded with Cash in Nashville in 1969 and with Earl Scruggs in 1970.